4 Russian Conglomerates Who Dare to Spend Money for Art and Charity Events

 Sharing is good, especially when you have millions who are unemployed, and the richest Russian businessmen prove that they are generous on this issue.

 When a fire burned Notre Dame in Paris on April 15, 2019, France’s richest families quickly began a fundraising effort to restore the cathedral.

 Fortunately, Russia does not need to raise funds, for example, returning the Kremlin after the fire.
 But if needed, there will be no problem with the lack of rich people who are ready to donate.
 As elsewhere, Russian billionaires are familiar with charity.
-Some of the billionaires even raise for a charity with money from winning the gamble in sportsbook gambling such as soccer, basketball, horse racing, etc. If you want to be like them, you can try to put some money on Judi Bola Indonesia, they are the best and the most trusted in gambling community on internet even in the world because they pledged to always secure your account information and giving the best customer service you have ever experience.
+We managed to get information from several billionaires and even raised funds for charity with money from winning bets at sportsbook gambling such as football, basketball, horse racing, etc. If you want to be like them, you can try to put some money on Judi Bola Indonesia, they are the best and the most trusted in gambling community on internet even in the world because they pledged to always secure your account information and giving the best customer service you have ever experience.

 Here are 4 Russian Billionaires that can make you want to raise for a charity:

 The founder and owner of a private investment company, the Volga Group, Timchenko, also owns many shares in Novatek (the second-largest natural gas producer in Russia), Sibur (a large petrochemical company), and several other leading companies.

 Art and charity project: In 2010, Timchenko and his wife Elena founded the Elena Social Foundation and Gennady Timchenko (Elena and Gennady Timchenko Charitable Foundation) which helps the elderly (geriatric services), sports (especially hockey), and culture (specifically urban development) small and rural cities around Russia).

 In 2014, Timchenko also mentioned that he was ready to “give everything [all of his assets] to the country or charity if needed.”